-Peter J. Klein, CFA is Managing Director/Partner of Klein Wealth Management at HighTower Advisors, with offices in Melville (Long Island) and New York City.
+Peter J. Klein is the chief investment officer and founder of ALINE Wealth at Hightower Advisors with offices in Melville (Long Island) and New York City.
 Previously, Peter worked at UBS (Paine Webber) since 1994, where he was recognized in the UBS Global Circle of Excellence in 2008.
 Peter earned a Bachelor of Science in economics from Stony Brook University and a Master in Business Administration in finance from CUNY Baruch College in New York City.
-He is a Chartered Financial Analyst® (CFA), a Chartered Retirement Plan Specialist (CRPS) and a Certified Advisor in Philanthropy (CAP).
+He is a Chartered Financial Analyst (CFA®), a Chartered Retirement Plan Specialist (CRPS®) and a Certified Advisor in Philanthropy (CAP®).
+He recently received the Chartered SRI Counselor designation (CSRIC®) as part of a commitment to helping clients navigate ESG and SRI investing.
 Peter is also the author of two well-regarded books, Getting Started in Security Analysis (Wiley, 1998, 2009) and A Passion for Giving: Tools and Inspiration for Creating a Charitable Foundation (with Angelica Berrie, Wiley, 2012).
-His practice is focused on providing excellence in wealth management—serving as a fiduciary for his client’s and their legacies.
+His practice is focused on providing comprehensive wealth management solutions—serving as a fiduciary for his client’s and their legacies.

-Peter and his wife have been married more than 20 years, and they have three children.
+Peter and his wife have been married more than 25 years, and they have three children.
 He is very active in his community, advising private foundations in a professional capacity and volunteering on various boards.
 He is President of The Claire Friedlander Family Foundation and serves as Chairman of The Tilles Center for Performing Arts Council of Overseers.
-He sits on the boards of The Holocaust & Tolerance Center of Nassau County, The Long Island Community Foundation, Splashes of Hope, Life’s WORC/Family Center for Autism, The Dante Foundation, Cold Spring Harbor Laboratory Association, Bronx High School of Science Alumni Association and Endowment Committee.
+He sits on the boards of the Huntington Hospital, the Holocaust & Tolerance Center of Nassau County, the Huntington Library Foundation, Life’s WORC/Family Center for Autism, the Dean’s Advisory Board of Harvard’s School of Dental Medicine, the Dante Foundation, Cold Spring Harbor Laboratory Association and formerly on the board of the Long Island Community Foundation and the Bronx High School of Science Alumni & Endowment Committee.